rajibhossen/starter-hugo-academic/content/home/experience.md

     description: |2-
       * Optimize resource usage of microservice applications in the cloud computing
       * Develop Resource Manager on top of kubernetes for microservices
-      * Identify root cause of the resource bottlencecks of microservices
+      * Identify root cause of the resource bottlenecks of microservices
       * Develop Reinforcement Learning Agents to improve task completion time in mobile computation offloading

   - title: Software Engineer